The Independent Madarao Kogen Guide

 Skiing & snowboarding in Madarao Kogen

-Skiers can access both Madarao Kogen and Tangram Ski Circus ski resorts on the same day ticket.
+Madarao is a great choice for your Japan ski holiday.
+Families are well catered for with kid's lessons and rentals in English.
+Skiers can slay some Madapow in both Madarao Kogen and Tangram Ski Circus ski resorts on the same day ticket.
+Need to check out some other lines?
 Nozawa Onsen and the Myoko Kogen resorts are only a short shuttle away whilst Togari Onsen and Kurohime Kogen are also a close drive away.
 Please refer to our ski and snowboard page for further information.
-You can check out current conditions at Tangram and Madarao resorts via our live web cams.
+You can check out current conditions at Tangram and Madarao resorts via our live web cams or Madarao Snow Report.

 Tangram Ski Circus

 Tangram Ski Circus enjoys a wonderful position overlooking Iiyama & Nozawa Onsen in one direction and, on a clear day, the spectacular mountains of Myoko Kogen and the Japan Sea in the other.
 Tangram is only is a small-medium sized ski resort but offers skiers and snowboarders an impressive 520 metres of vertical descent with some off-piste options.
+New tree runs for the powderhounds have been recently added and a joint Madarao ticket.
 See more…

 Madarao Kogen Accommodation